Internet Safety For Business, Home.

-That's why IT specialists and cybersecurity experts recommend action, any action is better than nothing and could reduce the impact of most common incidents.
+That's why IT specialists and cybersecurity experts recommend action.
+Any action is better than nothing and could reduce the impact of most common incidents.

-DDoS attacks are intended to disrupt operations of a network or website by flooding it with requests and information.
+DDoS attacks are intended to disrupt the operations of a network or website by flooding it with requests and information.
 When the server can no longer cope with the flood, services will start failing and eventually shut down.

 Phishing is a very common cybersecurity threat.
 It is the act of sending fraudulent emails that resemble legitimate ones to entice recipients to send back sensitive data.
 Phishing attacks normally aim to capture user credentials such as usernames and passwords, or even financial information.